 1) Do not just look for impressive titles.

-Do not just look for impressive titles: This is not to say that impressive titles are a bad thing, but title should not be the primary criteria for selecting your recommenders.
+This is not to say that impressive titles are a bad thing, but their title does not matter as much as their knowledge of and esteem for you.
 Admissions committee members will see right through a strategy to have the CEO of your company, with whom you sat in on one meeting, write a letter for you.
-Not only will he not be able to explain the most important aspects of your candidacy, but the letter will also not be as credible if it is clear that you do not have a strong relationship with the recommender.
+Not only will they not be able to explain the most important aspects of your candidacy, but it may not be a very credible letter if it is clear you do not have a strong relationship with the recommender.

-This is one of the most important pieces of advice I can provide.
-It is crucial that your recommender be familiar with your work, your character, your strengths, your weaknesses and your career aspirations.
-The best MBA letters of recommendation show intimate familiarity with the candidate.
-The recommender should also be familiar with your peers and be able to talk about how you compare.
-The use of specific examples will be important and the better the recommender knows you, the easier and more genuine these will be.
+This is one of the most important pieces of advice we can provide.
+The best letters show intimate understanding of the candidate.
+Your recommender should be familiar with your character, your strengths, your weaknesses and your career aspirations.
+It is best if your recommender(s) immediately supervised you and took notice of your growth, increased responsibility, and sense of leadership.
+The use of specific examples will be important (more on that in my next blog) and the better the recommender knows you, the easier and more genuine these will be.